Agriculture

 - They are heavy and black in colour.

-Found in regions of heavy rainfall and high humidity such as coastal areas of Bengal, Odisha, and Tamil Nadu.
+Found in regions of heavy rainfall and high humidity, such as the coastal areas of Bengal, Odisha, and Tamil Nadu.

 Jute, Rice, and Rubber